 Counselling provides a safe place to explore thoughts and feelings and aims to help you make your own choices.

-I have been counselling individual adult clients for 14 years, and young adults for 6 years.
+I have been counselling individual adult and young clients for 25 years, and coupes for 5 years.

 I offer both time-limited counselling of 6 -18 weeks, or longer term counselling.

 Time-limited counselling works with a specific focus right from the beginning, while longer term counselling explores different issues over a period of time.

 This can be negotiated at the initial consultation.
 Sessions are once a week and last for 50 minutes.